GLOSSARY

 What is Inventory Turnover Ratio?

-The Inventory Turnover Ratio in restaurant management is a key metric that evaluates how efficiently a restaurant uses its inventory by measuring the number of times the inventory is sold or used in a specific period, usually a year.
 This ratio is crucial for understanding how well a restaurant manages its food cost, minimizes waste, and meets customer demand without overstocking or understocking ingredients.
 A higher turnover indicates efficient inventory management and fresh food offerings, whereas a lower turnover may suggest overstocking, underutilization of ingredients, or menu issues.

 Inventory Turnover Ratio=Cost of Goods Sold(COGS)/Average Inventory